Tigo-cmd/BuildWave/FIRESTORE_SECURITY_RULES.md

 After publishing, test that:
 - ✅ Authenticated users can read their own user document
 - ✅ Authenticated users can read other users' profiles (for admin pages)
+- ✅ Authenticated users can read user_roles to verify admin status
 - ✅ Authenticated users can read all projects
-- ✅ Users can only update/delete their own projects
+- ✅ Users can only update/delete their own projects (unless admin)
+- ✅ Only admins can write to user_roles
 - ✅ Approved testimonials are readable by everyone
 - ✅ Authenticated users can read all testimonials
-- ✅ Topics are readable by everyone
+- ✅ Topics and services are readable by everyone
-- ✅ No one can write to topics
+- ✅ No one can write to topics or services

 ## If Errors Persist